 You can’t have sponsored posts or pre-recorded videos on Twitch.
 Because of the nature of the medium, giveaways, product unboxing, and shout-outs are popular for Twitch influencer marketing.

-Even the process of getting in touch with influencers is the same.
+Even the process of getting in touch with Twitch streamers is the same.
 Typically, brands reach out to Twitch influencers via email.
 After discussing the details of the promotion, the influencers and brands sign a contract.
 According to the requirements in the contract, influencers promote the brands to their followers.

 It is evident that marketers don’t need to worry about their content appearing too advertorial on Twitch.
 If your product is valuable to the Twitch community, you are more likely to find a positive response.